We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you think that medications are causing your dry mouth, or if you notice other symptoms of an underlying condition, make an appointment with your doctor.

-Your doctor can order blood tests and measure the amount of saliva you produce to help find out the cause of your dry mouth and suggest treatment options.
+Your doctor can order blood tests and measure the amount of saliva you produce to help determine the cause of your dry mouth.
+Once your doctor has diagnosed the cause of your dry mouth, they can suggest treatment options.

 If you’ve had persistent dry mouth, it’s also important to see your dentist to check for signs of tooth decay.

-You can often take care of dry mouth at home.
-If symptoms continue, though, talk to your doctor.
-They can check for any underlying conditions or change medications that might be causing your symptoms.
+You can often take care of dry mouth symptoms with self-care at home.
+If your symptoms continue, though, make sure you talk with your doctor.
+They can check for any underlying conditions or change any medications that might be causing your symptoms.

-If you have dry mouth, make sure to take good care of your teeth by brushing, flossing, and seeing your dentist regularly.
-This can help prevent tooth decay and gum disease caused by dry mouth.
+If you have dry mouth, it’s important to take good care of your teeth by brushing, flossing, and getting regular dental checkups.
+Doing so may help prevent tooth decay and gum disease caused by dry mouth.